jacen92/forge/roles/infra_storage/README.md

 =======

 on ARM
-registry: docker image storage
+nexus: raw and docker image storage.
-registry-ui: registry web interface
+fdroid: android application store server.
-portainer: docker machine web interface
+portainer: docker machine web interface.

 Notes
 =====

 on ARM
+- 8030:5000 => Nexus.
-- 8027:5000 => docker registry with authentication.
+- 8027 and 8028 => docker registry ports on nexus
-- 8028:80 => registry-ui
+- 8031 and 8032 => fdroid http and scp ports
 - 8029:9000 => portainer